Spatenick/ReadMain/README.md

 - **Regex locators** are preferred over exact strings to reduce brittleness against minor GOV.UK content changes.
 - **`domcontentloaded`** is used consistently as the wait strategy — faster than `networkidle` and sufficient for server-rendered GOV.UK pages.
 - **Composite helper methods** (`calcHoursFullYear`, etc.) reduce duplication across tests, while still allowing fully explicit step-by-step tests (Flow A) where readability matters more than brevity.

+---

+### What I Would Improve Given More Time

+**Test data management** is the first thing I'd revisit.
+Right now, dates and expected values like `28`, `210`, `16.5` are scattered as magic numbers inside the spec files.
+I'd extract these into a dedicated fixture file or a data-driven structure, so each test case reads as a clear input/output pair and adding new scenarios requires no code changes — just a new data row.

+Alongside that, I'd apply **Boundary Value Analysis (BVA)** to drive the test data more rigorously.
+The current validation tests only probe a handful of invalid inputs, but BVA would give the data selection a systematic basis — for example, testing days worked per week at the exact boundaries of `0`, `1`, `7`, and `8`, or hours per week at `0`, `0.1`, `168`, and `168.1`.
+This is particularly important for a statutory calculator where off-by-one errors at the boundaries directly translate to incorrect legal entitlements.
+Combining BVA with a data-driven approach means the boundary cases live in a fixture table rather than being buried in individual test bodies, making coverage gaps immediately visible.

+**Environment configuration** is missing entirely.
+The base URL is hardcoded in `HolidayEntitlementPage.ts`.
+I'd move it into `playwright.config.ts` using the `baseURL` option, so the suite can target staging or production without touching test code.

+**Retry and timeout strategy** deserves more thought.
+The single `waitForTimeout(1000)` in `selectEndingPartWayThroughLeaveYear()` is a code smell — it's fragile and will either be too short on a slow connection or wastefully slow on a fast one.
+I'd replace it with a proper `waitFor` condition, polling for the radio button to become visible rather than guessing a fixed delay.

+**Cross-browser coverage** isn't configured at all.
+The config only runs the default browser.
+I'd add Chromium, Firefox, and WebKit as named projects in `playwright.config.ts`, and potentially add a mobile viewport project to verify the GOV.UK responsive layout behaves correctly on smaller screens.

+**CI integration** is absent.
+I'd add a GitHub Actions (or equivalent) workflow file that runs the suite headlessly on every pull request, uploads the Playwright HTML report as a build artefact, and posts a test summary comment back to the PR.
+The `trace: "on-first-retry"` config is already primed for this — it just needs the pipeline to use it.

+**Reporting** could be richer.
+Beyond the built-in HTML report, I'd integrate Allure or a similar reporter to produce a historical trend view, which makes it easy to spot flaky tests over time rather than investigating failures in isolation.

+**API-layer shortcuts** are worth considering for the mid-year flows.
+Navigating through five or six form steps to reach the step you actually want to test is slow and couples unrelated tests together — if step two breaks, every test after it fails for the wrong reason.
+Where GOV.UK supports it, I'd use `page.goto()` to jump directly to a deep URL or seed session state via the API, reserving full end-to-end navigation for the Flow A–D happy-path tests where the journey itself is the thing under test.

+**Accessibility assertions** could be layered in.
+Since the locators already use ARIA roles, adding `@axe-core/playwright` to run an automated accessibility scan on each results page would be a low-effort, high-value addition — especially relevant for a government service with legal accessibility obligations.

+**Visual regression testing** would catch unintended UI changes.
+Playwright's built-in `toHaveScreenshot()` could be applied to the results page so that any layout regressions in the entitlement summary are caught automatically, not just logical calculation errors.

+**Flakiness tracking** is something I'd formalise.
+The `waitForTimeout` workaround suggests there may be other timing sensitivities in the form.
+I'd run the suite with `--repeat-each=3` periodically in CI to surface any intermittent failures before they become production incidents.

+---

+### A Note on Test Scope

+One broader consideration worth flagging: the current suite tests the GOV.UK calculator as a black box, which is entirely appropriate for E2E testing.
+But the entitlement calculations themselves (28 days, 16.5 days etc.) are business-critical figures.
+If the GOV.UK service ever quietly changes its rounding logic or statutory minimums, these tests would catch it — but only if someone remembered to update the expected values.
+I'd complement this suite with a separate layer of unit tests against the underlying calculation logic (if that code is owned by your team), so the two layers catch different categories of regression independently.
+BVA would be equally valuable there — ensuring unit tests systematically probe the edges of each calculation rule rather than only the comfortable mid-range values the happy-path flows currently cover.